mgrand/smileyVars/smiley-vars/README.md

 slf4j at <https://www.slf4j.org/manual.html>

 ## Road Map
-This is a list of planned future features:
+This is a list of planned future features, in no particular order:
-* Support for Timestamp and Calendar
+* Support Prepared Statements
 * Spring Integration
 * Support for nested smileyVars brackets.
 * Built-in support for additional data types:
   * BitSet
   * TimeDuration
+  * Time
   * Money
   * unique identifier/GUID
-    * boolean
+  * Arrays (PostgreSQL and Oracle)
 * Integration with Spring JdbcTemplate
+* Support for BLOBs.
-* Support for parsing national character set string literals.
+* Support for parsing national character set strings.
 * Support for parsing unicode string literals.
+* Support for ASCII input streams.
+* Support for binary input streams.
+* Support for Character Streams and NCharacter Streams.
+* Support for CLOBs and NCLOBs
+* Support for Objects
+* Support for REFs
+* Support for RowIds
+* Support for SQLXML
+* Support for URLs

 ## Appendix: smileyVars Syntax